junxit/us-congress-bills-117/metadata.md

 - 2021-12-09 — Introduced in Senate
 - 2021-12-09 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-02-17 — Passed Senate without amendment by Unanimous Consent. (text: CR S800-801)
+- 2022-02-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-02-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2022-02-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S800-801)